Good Morning America

 Dr. Panossian discusses the importance of the annual Mending Kids Hometown Mission.
 Dr. Panossian sits on the Board of Directors in addition to volunteering.

 Berhanu’s Life-Saving Surgery

-Another uplifting story about a young Ethiopian boy brought to the United States for life-saving spine surgery in conjunction with a procedure by Dr. Panossian to correct his hand deformity.
-Thanks to Mending Kids for sponsoring this child’s surgery and making the world a bit more livable.
+An uplifting story about a young Ethiopian boy brought to the United States for life-saving spine surgery in conjunction with a procedure by Dr. Panossian to correct his hand deformity.
+Thanks to Mending Kids for sponsoring this child’s surgery.

 The Boy With the Big Hands